OblivionGhoul/KannaKamuiBot/README.md

 Visit the bot website [here](https://www.kannakamuibot.xyz/)!

+Use the bot help menu to check the NSFW commands.

 This bot is still a work in progress so the command list below might not be the up to date!

 The default prefix for this bot is `-`.